Required Minimum Distribution Facts All Retirees Need to Know Now

 © ANDREI ASKIRKA / Shutterstock.com

-No. 1: Secure 2.0 Increased the RMD Age to 73
+No. 1: Secure 2.0 Increased the RMD Age to 73 (and 75 Is Coming)

-Under the new rules, if you were born before July 1, 1949, your RMD starts at the age of 70.5.
-If you were born between July 1, 1949, and December 31, 1950, you must pull by 72.
-If you were born between January 1, 1951, and December 31, 1959, the age to pull RMD is 73.
+Under the current rules, if you were born before July 1, 1949, your RMD started at age 70.5.
+If you were born between July 1, 1949, and December 31, 1950, the threshold was 72.
+If you were born between January 1, 1951, and December 31, 1959, the RMD starting age is 73.
+The law also schedules a second increase: starting January 1, 2033, the RMD age rises to 75 for those born in 1960 or later.
+That two-step framework gives the youngest savers still working today a significantly longer runway before mandatory withdrawals kick in.

-No. 3: Secure 2.0 Reduces RMD Penalty
+No. 3: Secure 2.0 Reduces the RMD Penalty

-No. 4: New Changes to RMD for Some Inherited Accounts
+No. 4: New Rules for Inherited Accounts

 Further information on this topic can be found on this IRS page.